ryashpal/ehr-qc-2.0-tutorial/docs/source/index.rst

 .. note::

    In this documentation, we provide detailed usage information about the enhancements that are part of EHR-QC-2.0 release.
-The usage instructions for the original version of EHR-QC can be found here `link https://ehr-qc-tutorials.readthedocs.io/`_
+The usage instructions for the original version of EHR-QC can be found here `https://ehr-qc-tutorials.readthedocs.io/ <https://ehr-qc-tutorials.readthedocs.io/>`_

 .. note::